 Very often you have to deal with young ladies who, for one reason or another, have a very incorrect idea of strength training.
-More precisely, what resistance training can do to their bodies and bodies.
+More precisely, what resistance training can do to them and their bodies.
 The general picture looks something like this: “As soon as a girl starts touching a barbell, kettlebell or dumbbell, it immediately turns her into a competitive bodybuilder.”
 This performance scares women away from gyms long before they realize the real benefits of such activities.
-Therefore, today we will analyze 10 myths about strength training for women.
+Therefore, today we will analyze the 10 myths about strength training for women.

 Myth # 1 – “Bodybuilding makes a woman look masculine”

-Myth # 3 – “Aerobic training instead of weight training improves your figure.”
+Myth # 3 – “Aerobic training instead of weight training improves your figure”

-Myth number 4 – “It is impossible to lose weight by training with” iron “
+Myth number 4 – “It is impossible to lose weight by training with iron”

-Myth # 5 – “Muscle will turn into fat as soon as you stop resistance training.”
+Myth # 5 – “Muscle will turn into fat as soon as you stop resistance training”

 Remember that muscles cannot turn into fat, just as an apple cannot become a pear or an orange.
 These are completely two tissues of the human body that are completely different in composition and functions.

-Moreover, when you stop exercising, the muscles simply shrink because they are not receiving additional stimulus.
+However, when you stop exercising, the muscles simply shrink because they are not receiving additional stimulus.
 And fat, if it grows at the same time, is the result of an incorrect approach to organizing the daily diet.
 More specifically, this increase in body fat is the result of an inactive lifestyle and lack of discipline in terms of nutrition.
 Therefore, muscles are useless here.

 Myth # 6 – “To really improve your figure, you need to train a lot and often”

-In fact, to make the figure slim, the muscles elastic, and the amount of fat acceptable, it is enough to train no more than 3-4 times a week.
+In fact, to make the figure slim, the muscles elastic and the amount of fat acceptable, it is enough to train no more than 3-4 times a week.
 Too frequent and strenuous training leads to overtraining.
 At the same time, a woman, due to her hormonal characteristics, gets tired more easily from strength exercises than from aerobic ones.
 This stops the growth of muscle tissue and destroys the hopes for a beautiful physique.

 A few competent workouts a week are enough.
 At the same time, each lesson should not exceed the limit of 40-60 minutes.
 The “less is more” rule should be followed.
-The word “better” means high-quality concentrated work on the shaping muscle groups, and not just mindless jerking of simulators, without a definite idea in the content of the classes.
+The word “better” means high-quality concentrated work on the shaping muscle groups and not just mindless jerking of simulators, without a definite idea in the content of the classes.

-Myth # 7 – “Trainers for girls, and barbells for men”
+Myth # 7 – “Trainers for girls and barbells for men”

 Myth number 8 – “Exercising on simulators can increase the size of the breast”

 Unfortunately, this is not the case.
 On the contrary, intensive exercises, especially those aimed at releasing fat deposits, will reduce the size of the breast for the simple reason that the female breast is glandular plus adipose tissue.
-Resistance training is not able to increase the size of the fatty tissue, and therefore the breasts, too.
+Resistance training is not able to increase the size of the fatty tissue, and therefore the breasts too.
 However, resistance training can reshape the pectoral muscles over which the breasts lie and give them a very different shape.
-Well-designed workouts raise the chest, form an even posture, and thereby visually improve the shape of the breasts.
+Well-designed workouts raise the chest, form an even posture and thereby visually improve the shape of the breasts.

 The process of getting rid of adipose tissue is based on 2 conditions: constant physical activity plus a small calorie deficit (no more than 10% – 15% of the daily diet).
 Muscle training and fat loss are two different processes.
 If you create conditions for burning fat, then it will be burned evenly throughout the body.
-If not, then even the daily 20 approaches to the press will not help, because the body is unlikely to remove fat in only one place .
+If not, then even the daily 20 approaches to the press will not help, because the body is unlikely to remove its fat in only one area .

 This is not entirely true.
 Indeed, nutritional supplements have revolutionized competitive and conditioning bodybuilding technology, but that doesn’t mean you should replace your diet with them.
-Supplements are supplements, and they are great at helping you better meet the challenges you might have in the gym.
+Supplements are supplements and they are great at helping you better meet the challenges you might have in the gym.
 Their use should be thoughtful and fully correspond to the immediate goal and training regime.